codeforamerica/BBandXplor/README.md

 ## Working with BroadbandMap.gov

-===Shapefiles===
+###Shapefiles
 * Scroll down on the [http://www.broadbandmap.gov/data-download Data Download] page until you see your state.
 Click the download on the right column to download SHP shapefiles.
 * The download is a zip archive containing at least three other zip archives.
 Open each of these to expose state-level data on wireless and terrestrial broadband.
 * Search for a shapefile with the city or county limits from the Census TIGER maps

-'''Viewing Shapefiles'''
+<strong>Viewing Shapefiles</strong>
-* Install [http://qgis.org QGIS] to view and edit shapefiles.
+* Install <a href="http://qgis.org">QGIS</a> to view and edit shapefiles.
 * In QGIS, select Layer...
 Add Vector Layer.
 For Dataset, choose your city or county limits.
 The system should automatically set the view to see the entire shape.
 * Now select Layer...
 Add Vector Layer for one of your broadband shapefiles.
 These are usually wireless, terrestrial, and road-lining connections across the entire state.

-'''Selecting Geodata''' - to save processing time, reduce the size of the file before running the Clip operation.
+<strong>Selecting Geodata</strong> - to save processing time, reduce the size of the file before running the Clip operation.
-* On QGIS's picture menu bar, click the '''>>''' to the right of a mouse cursor to see different options for mouse movement.
+* On QGIS's picture menu bar, click the <strong>>><strong> to the right of a mouse cursor to see different options for mouse movement.
 Select the top middle, which shows selecting features by rectangle.
 * Click and drag from one corner of the screen to the opposite end.
 Release to select only layers which overlap with your city or county.
 * Now click Layer...
 Save selected as... and save as an Esri Shapefile with the name City_BBand_Select.
 * Remove the statewide layer and use Layer...
 Add Vector Layer to add the City_BBand_Select layer.

-'''Clipping Geodata''' - cut the boundaries of the area to your city or county boundaries
+<strong>Clipping Geodata</strong> - cut the boundaries of the area to your city or county boundaries
 * Click Vector...
 Geoprocessing Tools...
 Clip to open the clip menu.
 Set Input Vector to City_BBand_Select and Clip Layer to the city or county limits.
 Use Browse to select a name such as City_BBand_Clip as the name for the shapefile.
 * Click OK and wait (up to several minutes) while the Clip operation runs.

-'''Dividing into Polygons'''
+<strong>Dividing into Polygons</strong>
 * The output shapefile is a mix of different ISPs.
 From the Vector menu, select Data Management Tools > Split Vector Layer
 * Select your clipped broadband layer as the Input Vector and DBANAME as the Unique ID Field.
 * For output file, create a new folder and select it with the file tool.
 Click OK to create the layers.
 * Add the shapefile layers to the map - they will have names such as City_BBand_Clip_DBANAME__ISP NAME.shp.

-'''Saving as Google Earth KML'''
+<strong>Saving as Google Earth KML</strong>
 * You can right-click each layer in the QGIS menu and save it as a KML file, to view them in Google Earth

-'''Extracting Holes'''
+<strong>Extracting Holes</strong>
 * Run the included findholes.py script to create KML and JavaScript files

 <code>python findholes.py SOURCE_FILE.kml OUTPUT_NAME</code>

+* OUTPUT_NAME.kml is a file you can open in Google Earth and other mapping applications

 * OUTPUT_NAME.js is a script which adds coordinates of all of the holes to an array.
 Attach it to macon.erb or other template